BlinkTagInc/gtfs-to-html/www/docs/introduction.md

 ## GTFS-to-HTML on the web

-If you'd like to try out GTFS-to-HTML, you can do so entirely in your browser. [run.gtfstohtml.com](https://run.gtfstohtml.com) provides a web based interface for finding GTFS feeds, setting configuration and then generating downloadable sets of timetables.
+If you'd like to try out GTFS-to-HTML, you can do so entirely in your browser. [run.gtfstohtml.com](https://run.gtfstohtml.com) provides a web based interface for generating timetables and maps.
 Use GTFS-to-HTML without actually downloading any code or doing any configuration!